ayatokura/ai-openscale/wos-insight-app-performance_metrics.md

 # KPI performance ![beta tag](images/beta.png)
 {: #it-appkpi-vdet}

 {{site.data.keyword.aios_short}} provides you the ability to explore business KPI performance.
 Depending on KPI configuration, evaluation happens one time a day, week, or month.
-KPI evaluation is also triggered each time you upload business event data.
+KPI evaluation is triggered by clicking the **Evaluate now** button.
 {: shortdesc}

 ## Step